myBraavos/braavos-account-cairo/README.md

 not yet been audited, the wallet code as well as the contracts themselves can be upgraded without a timelock.

+Please use with caution.
+No warranty is given and no responsibility or liability is accepted for any issues that may arise.

 ## Design

 The Braavos account contract is comprised of 3 main modules: